 Deanne has over 12 years of experience in the Canadian immigration industry, including 5 years as a Canada Border Services Officer, with a focus on immigration.
 Deanne has also gone through the immigration process herself (to South Africa) and is able to relate to our clients on a personal level.

-Consultations may range from up to 30 minutes to up to 60 minutes in duration and can be done via Skype, Zoom or you can call our Whatsapp number landline.
+Consultations may range from up to 30 minutes to up to 60 minutes in duration.

 Please note: Consultations are only for the main applicant and their spouse (including common-law spouses) and their children under the age of 22 (herein referred to as “specified family unit”).
 Consultations will not be done for anyone outside of this specified family unit.
 This means that if you book a consultation anyone outside of this specified family unit cannot join in the consultation.
 This means boyfriends/girlfriends/, siblings, parents, aunts/uncles, cousins, friends, etc will need to book their own consultation.
 We will also not discuss or review any documents for anyone outside of the specified family unit.
 Common-Law spouses will be required to provide documents proving 12 months of continuous co-habitation.